 The methodology of the Salaf with regards to praising rulers

-In the name of Allāh, the Most Merciful, the Bestower of Mercy.
-All praise is for Allāh, and may peace and salutations be upon the Messenger of Allāh, thereafter [1] :
+All praise is for Allāh, and may peace and salutations be upon the Messenger of Allāh, thereafter: [1]

-When a ruler is openly disobedient, corrupt and oppressive, the Sharī’ah commands us to remain patient, be sincere in advice, to not remove ourselves from his obedience; and encourages us to remain within the Muslim community and forbids disunity.
-However, the Sharī’ah does not command us to encourage his affection nor does it call to loving him.
+When a ruler is openly disobedient, corrupt and oppressive, the Sharī’ah commands us to remain patient, be sincere in advice, and not remove ourselves from his obedience; and encourages us to remain within the Muslim community and forbids disunity.
+However, the Sharī’ah does not command us to encourage his affection nor does it call us to love him.
 Rather, his open disobedience [to Allāh] prevents – both naturally and Islamically – our hearts from being affectionate towards him.
 Furthermore, a person is ordered to despise disobedience and its people.

 Whenever the rulers showed clear disobedience to Allāh or established a Bid’ah, the Salaf would forbid rebellion against them and instead encourage with patience.